Here are a few more observations that I have made during my years of travelling and experiencing life in Latin America.

 At a minimum, any property you buy must qualify for title insurance -nothing less.

 Secondly if possible, unless you have extensive local knowledge about the real estate scene, laws and regulations, use a law firm that has an office not only locally but also in your home country, or at least in the USA if you live elsewhere.
 These lawyers will not be cheap but you will have peace of mind.

 Don’t get me wrong, there are many fine lawyers in Latin America and their fees are very reasonable compared to the ridiculous amount we get charged in many parts of the western world, but as I said, until you know your way around the real estate system, stick with the familiar.

-Never, and I mean never, let yourself be pressured into buying property in the region, particularly if you are away most of the time.
+Finally never, and I mean never, let yourself be pressured into buying property in the region, particularly if you are away most of the time.
 If the issue becomes a make or break issue for the relationship, then break it.
 You have been warned.
-I don’t know of any instance when it turned out well for the foreigner.
+I don’t know of any instance when it turned out well for the foreigner – not one.

 In spite of the pitfalls outlined here, Latin America is a wonderful part of the world where the people have a passion for life, a love of family , community and life itself has that little bit of unpredictability.
 I love hearing music in the streets, seeing the smiles on people’s faces and the way that even the simplest of tasks can take a lifetime to carry out – no rushing here!
 It’s my favorite part of the world, and all going well, I will be living there permanently in a few short years.
 That is my dream and my plan.

 Much more “stuff” to come – another episode on dating and relationships, buying property and much, much more!